AGE: – Pre 16th Century – Rare

 WIDTH: – 58cm

 FOR PRICE PLEASE CONTACT – Include item number underneath:

 Rare Martabon Mon Art Sandstone Buddhist Stelae – This sculpture depicts the descent of the Buddha from the Trayastrimsa (Tavatimsa) Heaven after he preached to his mother and those in the realm of the Devas, the Four Noble Truths (Dharma).

 The Buddha is standing on double a Lotus pedestal flanked by two gods from Hindu mythology, Brahma on the left with three of his four heads visible holding an umbrella over the Buddha’s head and Indra on the right carrying the Buddha’s alms bowl with the nun Utpalavarna (Bhiksunia) kneeling at the feet of the Buddha.

 JUMP TO IMAGES

-This scene is depicted in both the Mahayana and Theravada Buddhist scriptures and sculptures where the Buddha’s descent from heaven is frequently seen flanked by the attendant figures of Indra and Brahma, the ladder is shown in order to suggest the sky.
+This scene is depicted in both the Mahayana and Theravada Buddhist scriptures and sculptures whereupon the Buddha’s descent from Trayastrimsa heaven is frequently seen flanked by the attendants Indra and Brahma, the ladder is shown in order to suggest the descent from heaven.